tkoenig89/express-static-gzip/README.md

 ```

 Compressions are selected in the following order if a file is requested from the middleware:
-* any custom compression in the order they are provided to *options.customCompressions*
-* brotli (if enabled via *options.enableBrotli*)
-* gzip
+* in order of the requests 'accept-encoding' header content (if no quality if provided)
+* in order of their respective quality (if provided)
+* in case of a wildcard '*', the compression is selected in alphabetical order (for now)
-* plain file (in case no compression exists or none is matching the browsers accepted encodings header)
+* plain file (in case no compression exists or none is matching the browsers accept-encoding header)

+For more details see [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding), but not all of it is implemented at the moment.

-When the middleware is created it will check the given root folder and all subfolders for files matching the registered compression.
-Adding files later to the folder will not be recognized by the middleware.
+When the middleware is created it will check the given root folder and all subfolders for files matching the registered compression. **Adding files later to the folder will not be recognized by the middleware.**

 # Available options